crosstool-NG Internals

 Because of a stupid make behavior/bug I was unable to track down,

-implicit make rules are disabled: installing with --local
+implicit make rules are disabled: installing with --local would

 trigger those rules, and mconf was unbuildable.